 As converting lookers to bookers is the primary focus of email marketing, promotional content should be used to get the word out to potential guests about tours and activities.
 There are essentially three ways to sneak in promotional content to an email.

 More than 8 out of 10 people will open a welcome email, generating four times as many opens and ten times as many clicks as other email types.
-Make the best use of it by going beyond the usual welcome message by personalizing the brand.
+Make the best use of it by personalizing the brand, beyond the usual welcome message.
 Include a quick introduction to the tours and the passionate folks behind them, encouraging the new subscriber to know you better.

 What to include in a welcome email: